danjorge/novice-players/README.md

 ### Command to run spring boot

-Navigate to the root of the project (e.g. cd path/to/the/project) and open a terminal and run
+Navigate to the root of the project (e.g. cd path/to/the/project), open a terminal and run

 - Maven
 ```